Frequently Asked Questions

 I'd like to visit MIT.
 May I meet with faculty?

 If you've already been admitted, we encourage you to visit the school and meet with faculty and students.
+The department sponsors an Open House for all newly admitted students, generally in March.
 Prospective applicants are welcome to visit and meet informally with faculty.
 There are no official interviews.

 Is there any way to pursue part-time non-degree study at MIT?

 The MIT Mathematics Ph.D.
 Program administers to our full-time doctoral students.
 Part-time study is considered "Special Student status" by MIT, and is overseen by the MIT Graduate Student Office.
-Please see their website for more information.
+Please see the "Special Student" page on their website for more information.